Pupil Development Grant statement 2021-22

 - Appointment of an additional member of the data management team to track the progress of vulnerable learners to all staff in the school.

-- 1:1 support for Vulnerable Learners in Literacy and Numeracy.
+- Intervention support for vulnerable learners in Literacy and Numeracy.

-The impact and evaluation of these activities is undertaken on a regular basis and reported to the Local Authority and regional consortia on a termly basis.
+The impact and evaluation of these activities is undertaken on a regular basis and reported to the Local Authority and regional consortia.